 When you sell your home, there’s a good chance you’ll get more than you paid for it.
 The value of real estate tends to rise, even when you consider events like the market crash of 2008.
 This is one of the major benefits of owning a home.

-If your house is worth more when you sell it, the government requires you to pay taxes on that increase in value.
+If your house is worth more than its adjusted cost base when you sell it, the government requires you to pay taxes on that increase in value.
 Your principal residence, however, is a special exception.Wealthsimple Tax is a simple way to file your taxes.
 File your return with confidence it’s done right, and pay what you want—there’s no catch.

 Whenever your property appreciates in value, you realize a capital gain.
 This applies to real estate, businesses, and your investment portfolio.
 Capital gains are subject to taxes called (unsurprisingly) capital gains taxes.
 Investors like capital gains taxes because they’re smaller than standard income taxes.
-With capital gains, you only pay tax on half the profit you earned.
+Tax law on capital gains says that only half the profit you earned is considered taxable income.

-Profit from the sale of a property is a capital gain that normally requires you to pay a tax.
-However, the principal residence exemption makes you exempt from paying capital gains tax when you sell their designated principal residence.
-If, like most people, you only own and live in one house, that’s your principal residence and you won’t have to pay taxes on your gains.
+Profit from the sale of a property is normally a taxable capital gain.
+However, the principal residence exemption makes you exempt from paying capital gains tax on the sale of a residence that is the principal residence for your family unit—that is, a home that has a principal residence designation.
+If, like most people, you only own and live in one house, that’s your principal residence and you won’t have to include the income you generate from the sale of this property as capital gains income.
+According to the Income Tax Act, you can designate only one property as your principal residence in any given year.

 Your principal residence